 If you’ve got time, another good option for seeing the rainforest from lots of different angles is to have a go at jungle surfing in Cape Trib where you can zipline your way through the trees.

-Alternatively, the Maardja Botanical Walk is about 10 minutes south of Cape Trib.
+- The Maardja Botanical Walk is a flat walk that meanders through mangroves for about 1.2 kms.
+It is about 10 minutes south of Cape Trib.

-There are a couple of operators offering croc spotting cruises:
+There are quite a few operators offering crocodile spotting cruises in the Daintree.

 - Solar Whispers are located right near the ferry and they offer really good cruises along the Daintree River.

-- Cape Tribulation Crocodile Cruises are also really good further north at Thornton Beach.
+- Cape Tribulation Crocodile Cruises are also really good cruise further north at Thornton Beach.

 If you’re visiting on a hot day you should head to a freshwater swimhole instead.
-The best known one in this area is Mason’s Creek just behind Mason’s store in Cape Trib.
+The best known one in this area is Mason’s Creek just behind Mason’s store in Cape Trib or further north from Cape Trib there is Emmagen Creek.

 There are a couple of places that make locally made ice cream from some of the strange and unusual rainforest fruits grown in the area.